-Without a bought-in, driven coaching team, even the most experienced DOC will fail to translate their sporting philosophy to the soccer field.
+Without a bought-in, driven coaching team, even the most experienced Director of Coaching (DOC) will fail to translate their sporting philosophy to the soccer field.

 But as with any working relationship, the partnership between DOC and coach isn't always smooth sailing.
 Impassioned, experienced, successful coaches have their own methods and sporting beliefs, and this can naturally create friction.
 Left unchecked, this can seriously demotivate the individual coach.
 In the worst-case scenario, it could even lead to a wave of negativity rippling across the entire club.